valtheval/c3project/model_card.md

 - 20% of the dataset (random split), 6513 rows, 108 columns

 ## Metrics
-- Model assessed using Precision, Recall and f1 score
+- Model assessed using Precision, Recall and f1 score.
+Results on test set are:
+- precision=0.73
+- recall=0.62
+- fbeta=0.67

 ## Ethical Considerations
-- No sensitive data, the data is anonymized
+- No sensitive data, the data is anonymized.
+However, data contains sensitive information like 'race' or 'gender' that might induce bias in the model.
+Results should be taken carefully and further analysis is recommended to assess thoses potential bias

 ## Caveats and Recommendations
 - Should be used carefully since it's the 2nd version of model without hyperparamter tunning.
 This is an exercise on a benchmark dataset, you can use it to learn basics of data science and MLOps.